-Many new species are discovered here each year and there is high potential that discoveries will continue in the future.
+Many new species are discovered here each year and there is a high potential that discoveries will continue in the future.

 Part of Amazon rainforest

 To be frank, this article goes in contradiction with the principle of Wondermondo – in general here are described landmarks which are not too large – less than 500 km².
 Yasuni Forest though is much larger than this – its area exceeds 10,000 km².

 Nevertheless there is no other, better candidate for one very important world record: the most biodiverse place in the world.
-The research of Yasuni forest is on-going and it is not entirely clear whether there is a place here wich has more diversity than the others and where such place could be.
+The research of Yasuni forest is ongoing and it is not entirely clear whether there is a place here that has more diversity than the others and where such a place could be.

-Yasuni forest is a part of much larger forest region – Amazon rainforest, located near the north-western corner of this amazing ecosystem.
-It is generally considered that Yasuni forest is located between Napo and Curaray rivers in the eastern Ecuador.
-Western borders of this forest are not clearly set but the research shows that in general the biodiversity increases exactly towards the western part of this forest.
+Yasuni forest is part of a much larger forest region – the Amazon rainforest, located near the northwestern corner of this amazing ecosystem.
+It is generally considered that the Yasuni forest is located between Napo and Curaray rivers in eastern Ecuador.
+Western borders of this forest are not clearly set but the research shows that in general, the biodiversity increases exactly towards the western part of this forest.

 Part of the forest is protected by Yasuni National Park (9,820 km²), founded in 1979.
-Next to it in 1999 there was created a protected area of another type – Tagaeri-Tarmonenane Untouchable Zone, where the Huaroani people could live their traditional life.
+Next to it in 1999 there was created a protected area of another type: the Tagaeri-Tarmonenane Untouchable Zone, where the Huaorani people could live their traditional life.
 This also is a large area (around 7,000 km²) and biologically – a continuation of this same forest with the same unique qualities.

 Yasuni Forest is the ancestral territory of Huaorani (Waorani) people – an unusual ethnic group that speaks in a language that is not similar to any other one.